• Skip to primary navigation

 See the best rated accommodations in Bayeux

-However, most of this original building was destroyed by fire in the 12th century.
+However, most of the original building was destroyed by fire in the 12th century.

-This cathedral has elements from different periods, for example the west facade, which is mostly from the 16th century.
+The cathedral features elements from different periods, such as the west facade, which dates back to the 16th century.

 Unfortunately, most of the stained glass windows were destroyed during the Second World War.
 They were restored in 1953.